cjpitre/techx15plus/README.md

 ### Mod Summary
 - 15x multiplier on most repeatable techs **_crashing possible when adding a lot of a single research in the queue at the same time_**
 - 9x multiplier on Caravan (Market) - too much breaks trade
+- 12x multiplier on Wheelbarrow and Hand Cart to avoid overspeed
+- 5x multiplier on Hoardings, combined with Architecture prevents hit points overflow
 - 3x multiplier on Bloodlines - 4 seems to crash
 - 10x multiplier on Architecture
 - 18x multiplier on Husbandry